Are you ready to separate finances fairly

 Fixed fees - no hidden costs, no surprises

-Hi, I'm Susan Perry, a Solicitor who works with both partners together
+Hi, I'm Susan Perry a Solicitor who works with both partners together to reach a fair, legally sound financial agreement

-• Fixed fees - no hidden cost, no surprises
+• Fixed fees - no hidden costs, no surprises

 This chapter may be ending

 and it’s natural to feel uncertain.
-You don't need to have it all figured out already.
+You don't need to have everything worked out already.

-What matters now is finding a fair way forward - one that feels right for you both and gives you the legal certainty to move on, knowing everything is settled and secure.
+What matters now is choosing a fair way forward - one that feels right for you both and gives you the legal certainty to move on, knowing everything is properly settled.

 I’m so grateful to you for all you have done for us.
 The outcome would have been very different without you.